India Arabica Monsooned Malabar AA ASPINWALL - unroasted coffee beans - 1 kilo

 - 5 pieces16.10 80.5010 pieces15.26 152.6025 pieces14.41 360.2550 pieces12.71 635.50Or get one for 16.95All prices mentioned in this block include VAT.

 The India Monsooned Malabar is a special coffee.
 The origins of this coffee lie in the 17th century.
-At that time, the raw (green) coffee beans from India were transported to Europe in wooden ships.
-This was a rather harsh sailing trip that took around six months to reach Europe via the Cape of Good Hope.
-During the journey, the raw coffee beans were exposed to the humid monsoon conditions.
+Back then, raw (green) coffee beans from India were transported to Europe on wooden ships.
+A rather harsh sailing trip that took around six months to sail past the Cape of Good Hope to Europe.
+During the voyage, the raw coffee beans were exposed to the humid monsoon conditions.

-The beans changed colour, size, texture and taste.
-The coffee from India was therefore spicier and creamier.
-When modern and more protective methods of transport emerged, the beans lost their unique character.
+As it turned out, the beans changed colour, size, texture and taste.
+Consequently, the coffee from India was spicier and creamier.
+When modern and more protective ways of transportation came along, the beans lost their unique character.

-So a way was developed to reproduce these characteristics in a controlled environment: during the monsoon season, the beans are stored in warehouses on the Malabar coast for about 4 to 5 months.
-These warehouses are partially open to allow the moist monsoon winds to blow through.
+So they developed a way to mimic these characteristics in a controlled environment: during the monsoon season, the beans are stored in warehouses on the Malabar coast for about 4 to 5 months.
+These warehouses are partly open to allow the humid monsoon winds to blow through.

-A sweet creamy coffee, powerful, with notes of spicy chocolate and nuts.
-In blends where you prefer not to use robusta, it can serve as a 100% arabica substitute.
+A sweet creamy coffee, powerful, and notes of spicy chocolate and nuts.
+Can serve as a 100% arabica substitute for robusta in blends in which you prefer not to use robusta.

-Please note: this is an unroasted coffee which still needs to be roasted before consumption.
+Please note: this is unroasted coffee that still needs to be roasted before consumption.

 Supplier Aspinwall & Co.
-Ltd. is one of the first commercial companies in Malabar on the coast of South India, founded in 1867 by the legendary English merchant and visionary, John H. Aspinwall.
+Ltd. is one of the first commercial companies in Malabar on the coast of South India, founded in 1867 by the legendary English trader and visionary, John H. Aspinwall.